davidsowerby/takkan/docs/developer-guide/schemas.md

 - Any number of versions may be 'deprecated'
 - all other versions are considered 'invalid'

 These are defined within the generated code, from the current and previous versions of `PSchema`.
-Version status can be accessed by a call to server function 'schemaStatus'.
+Version status (of both script and schema) can be accessed by a call to server function 'versionStatus'.

 The current version from the client is included with all calls to the server.
 This allows 3 different responses: